DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Dataset

 We collect pairs of documents and the corresponding slide decks from academic proceedings, focusing on three research communities: computer vision (CVPR, ECCV, BMVC), natural language processing (ACL, NAACL, EMNLP), and machine learning (ICML, NeurIPS, ICLR).
 Table~\ref{table:data-stats} reports the descriptive statistics of our dataset.

-Our dataset contains PDF documents and slides in the JPEG image format.
-For the training and validation set, we automatically extract text and figures from them and perform matching to create document-to-slide correspondences at various levels.
+For the training and validation set, we automatically extract text and figures from documents and slides and perform matching to create document-to-slide correspondences.
 To ensure that our test set is clean and reliable, we use Amazon Mechanical Turk (AMT) and have humans perform image extraction and matching for the entire test set.
-We provide an overview of our extraction and matching processes below; including details of data collection and automatic extraction/matching processes with reliability analyses in the supplementary material.
+We provide an overview of our extraction and matching processes; including details of data collection and extraction/matching processes with reliability analyses in the supplementary.